10 Best Cold Email Outreach Tools, Tested & Ranked (2026)

 MailShake

-Best for: Sales teams already running a full outbound operation who want a reliable, agency-friendly tool.
-Worth noting: no free trial, which makes it a harder sell if you're still in evaluation mode.
+Best for: Sales teams and agencies running a full outbound operation who want a reliable multichannel tool.
+Worth noting: there's no free trial, which makes it a harder sell if you're still evaluating.

 Company background